 Using and Banking FLSA Comp Time

-Prior to performing work that will result in result in overtime, FLSA compensatory time, or state compensatory time or pay, the employee should seek approval from the supervisor.
+Prior to performing work that will result in federal overtime or state compensatory time, the employee should seek approval from their supervisor.

-With approval from your VP or Dean's portfolio and from the associate vice president for Human Resources, your department may allow employees to bank FLSA comp time.
+Departments may allow employees to bank FLSA comp time.
 This means comp time doesn't have to be used during the pay period when it was earned.
 If employees have comp time left at the end of the fiscal year, they'll be paid for the time.
-Go here for more information about banking agreements.

 Comparison of FLSA Overtime and State Compensatory Time